jpiaskowski/pycas2020_web_scraping/README.md

 Presentation for the Pycascades Conference held Feb 7-10, 2020 in Portland, OR.
-A brief introduction into using beautiful soup for web scraping, using address information of Family Dollar stores to demonstrate.
+A brief introduction into using beautiful soup for web scraping, using address information of Family Dollar stores to demonstrate the concepts.

-The presentation was made in RStudio using `reticulate` to call python.
+The presentation was made in R using `rmarkdown` to generate the slides and `reticulate` to call Python.